-- ii.
+- xv.
 District sporting fields are to be provided for by the developer in the location shown on the Structure Plan Cumbalum Views Figure 1.
-The following sporting facilities are to be provided: - 1.2 full size playing fields/1000 head of population (two required); - court/1000 head of population (two required); - Clubhouse and amenities; - Public (road) access; - Contain infrastructure as specified in Appendix F; and - Car parking as per Council standards. - iii.
-The sporting fields and amenities are to be fully established prior to the linen release of the 450th lot at Cumbalum Views, if provided by the developer as works-in-kind. - iv.
+The following sporting facilities are to be provided: - a.
+1.2 full size playing fields/1000 head of population (two required); - b.
+1.0 court/1000 head of population (two required); - c.
+Clubhouse and amenities; - d.
+Public (road) access; and - e.
+Car parking as per Council standards. - xvi.
+The sporting fields and amenities are to be fully established prior to the linen release of the 450th lot at Cumbalum Views, if provided by the developer as works-in-kind. - xvii.
 The sporting fields are to be designed and located to comprise a minimum area of 4 hectares of usable space (not including access ways or battle axe handle areas).